Babuka6/hikeapp/README.md

 # hikeapp
 #This is a console app.
-Current data base is just a text folders that record line-client information and line-hike information strings.
+Current data base substitute is text folders that record line-client information and line-hike information strings.
 Functionality: